Maróczy Gambit

 The Encyclopaedia of Chess Openings classifies the Maróczy Gambit under code B12.

 History

 The opening takes its name from Hungarian Grandmaster Geza Maróczy, who first played it in London in 1899.
 The first recorded game Maróczy used it in was against Francis J. Lee, and it ended in a draw.
 Soon after, he used the same gambit against Wilhelm Cohn and secured a victory.

-The Maróczy Gambit reached its peak popularity in the 1930's, but has seen a resurgence of popularity in the 21st century.
-Nonetheless, it remains a relatively rare variation of the Caro-Kann Defence.
+The Maróczy Gambit reached its peak popularity in the 1930s, but has seen a resurgence of popularity in the 21st century.
+Nonetheless, it remains a relatively rare variation of the Caro–Kann Defence.